 Department of Motor Vehicles (DMV): We can process a vehicle, boat, or trailer registration renewal, as long as it is not more than 60 days expired; and snowmobiles within the year.
 A check or money order for the DMV renewal fee is required (no cash).
 There is a $3 fee for the Town, payable separately from the DMV check.
 We issue a temporary registration and sticker while you wait for your renewal to come by mail.
 Many DMV forms and manuals are available here.
 New vehicles or those registrations more than 60 days overdue must be processed directly with DMV.

 Excess Weight Vehicle Permits: Excess Weight Permits are required for operators of vehicles in excess of the posted weights for Lincoln’s roads and bridges.
 These permits cost $5 for a single vehicle, or $10 for a fleet, and they expire each year on March 31.
 A valid Certificate of Insurance is required along with the fee.

 Land Posting: If you post your land against hunting, shooting, fishing, or trapping, State law requires landowners to record this notice annually at the Town Clerk’s Office; the fee is $5.

 Fish and game licenses: These are not available at the Town Office, but the Lincoln General Store does sell them.

-Green Mountain Passports: These are available for residents of Vermont over age 62, disabled Vermont Veterans, or residents of the Vermont Veterans Home.
+Green Mountain Passports: These are available for residents of Vermont over age 62, or Veterans of the uniformed services.
 The cost is $2.
 The passport offers discounts at State Parks and the Addison County Fair.

-9-1-1 Reflective Address Signs: These can be ordered from Josh Otey, at 448-2325.
-Payment goes to Lincoln Neighborhood Watch.
-A single-sided sign is $15 and double-sided is $20.
-These help emergency services find your home.
+9-1-1 Reflective Address Signs: These can be ordered from Bristol Rescue.
+Call them at: 802-453-2472, and ask for Mark Rickner.
+These signs help emergency services find your home.